nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_INITIAL_STATE.md

 # Populating React Component State from an API

 Up to this point, you have used state data that you hard-coded into your application.
 Now it's time to implement a more realistic way in which you would retrieve your data.
-You will request it from you JSON API database.
+You will request it from your JSON API database.

 First empty out your current hard-coded state in the **`EmployeeList`** component.